Gab Reisman: Early life and education

 Reisman was born in Urbana, Illinois, the daughter of poet lawyer Carl Reisman and massage therapist Jean McManus.
 She produced her earliest plays at The Station Theatre.
 After high school she founded Mongoose Productions, a theatre and short film company and produced work in Germany and Chicago.

 Reisman moved to New Orleans in 2005, three weeks before Hurricane Katrina.
-She received a BA from The University of New Orleans and founded The Alamo Underground, a raw performance venue in the garage below her apartment.
-Reisman received her MFA in Playwriting from The University of Texas at Austin.
+She completed a BA at The University of New Orleans and founded The Alamo Underground, a raw performance venue in the garage below her apartment.
+Reisman completed an MFA (Playwriting) at The UT Austin.

 Career

-Reisman produced her first play, Hook-Ups, in 2001 at the White Streets Arts Center while she was still in high school.
+Reisman produced her first play, Hook-Ups, in 2001 at the White Streets Arts Center while a high school student.
 Her subsequent plays Afternight Seating and Brian and Shevat premiered at The Station Theatre with later productions in Chicago, New York City, and New Orleans.
 These three early plays were published in the anthology More Pepper by Hot Lead Press.

 From 2005 to 2010, Reisman was based full-time in New Orleans, where she built and opened The Alamo Underground, a community performance space, and worked as a teaching artist in the city's public schools.
 She produced a series of new play festivals and wrote Taste, a commission for The NOLA Project, in which actors cook a meal through the course of the play to share with the audience after the show.

-While in graduate school at The University of Texas at Austin, Reisman formed the immersive performance company Underbelly with three other playwrights and designers in the program.
-Underbelly's first show, Slip River, led audiences through the anti-spaces of a traditional theatre, beginning as a lesson on Mark Twain-era orphan literary tropes and ending in a participatory dance party on the theatre's mainstage.
+Reisman and three other playwrights and designers in the UT Austin graduate program formed the immersive performance company Underbelly.
+Their first show, Slip River, led audiences through the anti-spaces of a traditional theatre, beginning as a lesson on Mark Twain-era orphan literary tropes and ending in a participatory dance party on the theatre's mainstage.
 Underbelly's next play, Church of the Passionate Cat was a film-noir inspired detective story co-produced with The Rude Mechs.
 Both shows incorporated the company's trademark elements of food, dance, and surprises of space.
 In 2015, Underbelly was commissioned by ZACH Theatre to build an immersive Alice in Wonderland that would play across the theatre's large outdoor campus.
 Underbelly's punk-rock inspired Alice moved multiple groups of audiences through nine performance spaces simultaneously.

 Reisman relocated to New York City in 2013 where she founded Brooklyn Yard, an arts-incubator dedicated to producing workshop productions of new plays in venues around the borough.
 In 2015, the company produced Storm Still, a three-woman adaptation of King Lear.
 Storm Still received subsequent productions across the country, including at Vortex Repertory and The University of Utah.